developer-portal/content/tech/languages/ocaml/dune.md

 ## Install

 You can install Dune with OPAM that we installed in the enviroment setup.

-For do it just run:
+To install Dune using OPAM run:

 ```console
 $ opam install dune